meuniv/NovaCub/source/novawild.rst

 1. Digging the Past

    a.
-Dinosaur Match Game: Name the Dinosaur PowerPoint attached.
+Dinosaur Match Game: *Name the Dinosaur PowerPoint presentation* will be shown during the meeting.
    b.
 Create an imaginary dinosaur: https://mrnussbaum.com/dinosaur-maker-online
    c.
 Make a fossil cast: Make a crayon rubbing of a leaf or some other flatter object